albertstarfield/project-zephyrine/README.md

 ![Demonstration_video](https://raw.githubusercontent.com/albertstarfield/alpaca-electron-zephyrine/main/documentation/demo-1.gif)

 ### Sidenote:
-> This footage was recorded on a macOS device with an “Apple M2 Pro” processor.
+> This footage was recorded on a arm64 device running macOS/darwin with an “Rhodes Chop” processor 10 Cores and G14S Architecture 16 Cores GPU.
 Some parts of the footage were sped up because of the large size of the model nous-hermes-llama2-13b.Q5_K_S that was used.
 The footage may appear jittery and lack the typing effect that is present in the original version.
 This is because of the use of markdown, which will be fixed in a later update.

 ## 🚀 Quick Start Guide